serverless/dashboard/node/packages/aws-lambda-otel-extension/test/README.md

   - Log payloads which are send between extensions and to the external ingestion server
   - Report durations overhead that extension introduces
 - `SLS_TEST_EXTENSION_INTERNAL_LOG` - In context of the internal extension, log payloads instead of sending them to the external extension
-- `SLS_TEST_RUN` - In context of the external extension, do not exit the process after shutdown phase
+- `SLS_TEST_EXTENSION_EXTERNAL_NO_EXIT` - In context of the external extension, do not exit the process after shutdown phase